 Development and questions

 Development of survey questions was informed by the focus group and interview responses.
 The survey covered: demographics, substance use, health and life worries, current health service use, barriers to health service use and preferences for delivery of health services.
 For questions about health worries, barriers to healthcare, preferences for healthcare services and acceptability of the ACASI survey, quasi-continuous responses were recorded using a visual analogue scale, where participants dragged a marker continuously along a line to demonstrate their answer [30].
 The ends of each line were labelled with plain language descriptions.
 For example, the extent of different health worries (such as lung problems or skin problems) could range from ‘none’ to ‘heaps’, potential issues with getting help for a health worry (such as needing a booking) could range from ‘no problem’ to ‘huge problem’, or factors that make you want to keep going back to a service (such as there are Aboriginal staff) could range from ‘not important’ to ‘very important’; whether you like using ACASI was labelled from ‘No, I don't like it at all’ to ‘Yes, I like it a lot’.
-In keeping with advice received from Aboriginal (and other) representatives on the steering group, anticipated survey length was kept to a maximum of 20 minutes to increase engagement.
+In keeping with advice received from Aboriginal (and other) representatives on the steering group, the survey length was capped at 20 minutes to maximise. engagement.

 Substance use questions

 Questions used street drug names and asked about use in the last 12 months.
-Substances enquired about were: tobacco, alcohol, cannabis, heroin, stimulants, synthetic cannabis-like/LSD-like/methamphetamine-like drugs (some of which were legal at the time of the survey), performance and image enhancing drugs (PIEDs; such as steroids to increase muscle bulk) and prescription medications.
+Information was sought about: tobacco, alcohol, cannabis, heroin, stimulants, synthetic cannabis-like/LSD-like/methamphetamine-like drugs (some of which were legal at the time of the survey), performance and image enhancing drugs (PIEDs; such as steroids to increase muscle bulk) and prescription medications.
 For alcohol and cannabis, the question specified use on at least six days in the last 12 months.
 Alcohol-related short-term harm was assessed by asking participants whether they consumed five or more standard drinks per occasion, referred to as “risky drinking” [31].
 For prescription medications, the source of supply (a doctor or the street) could be selected.

 Participant recruitment